kmt555/ComparativeHiC-analysis-tutorial/syllabus.md

 # Workshop goals and objectives

 The overall goal of this workshop is to familiarize the participants with the processing of Hi-C data, and show how to integrate multiple Hi-C datasets into a single analysis workflow.
 The goal is to outline the inherent properties of Hi-C data and how these are exploited to allow for multi-Hi-C data comparisons.
 We will show how to retrieve Hi-C data from public repositories and switch between different Hi-C formats.
-The participants will perform normalization of the data, detect regions with differential interaction frequencies and visualize the results.
+The participants will perform normalization of the data, detect regions with differential interaction frequencies, and visualize the results.
 By the end of the tutorial, participants will have enough background information to perform basic analysis of their own Hi-C data.

 ## Learning goals